cloudmesh/cloudmesh-robot/robotcamp/grovepi.md

   			class_name = self.__class__.__name__
   			print (class_name, "finished")

- 		def buzz(self,pitch, duration):   #create the function “buzz” and feed it the pitch and duration)
+ 		def buzz(self,pitch, duration):   #create the function buzz and feed it the pitch and duration)

   			if(pitch==0):
    				time.sleep(duration)